Cliff Asness: Early life

+Career

 Global Alpha

 Asness started his career in 1990, when he was 24 and still a PhD student.
-In the early 1990s, he had left academia, to the regret of his mentor, to become manager of Goldman Sachs Asset Management's (GSAM) "new quantitative research desk".
+In the early 1990s, he had left academia, to the regret of his mentor, to become manager of Goldman Sachs Asset Management's (GSAM) "new quantitative research desk."
 He invited two friends from his cohort at the University of Chicago to join him at GSAM.
 Together, they began "developing models to evaluate risk in currencies, bonds and entire economies."
 While the "idea of factors" came from Fama and French, it was first "put into practice" in the late 1990s by Asness, according to The Economist.

-Asness and his team at GSAM, built on Fama and French's idea of factors, and combined their work with insights he had gained from his own PhD research.

-Asness worked as GSAM manager until 1997, when he and some members of the GSAM team, left to start their own quant hedge fund.
+Asness and his team at GSAM built on Fama and French's idea of factors, and combined their work with insights he had gained from his own PhD research.
+Asness worked as GSAM manager until 1997, when he and some members of the GSAM team left to start their own quantitative hedge fund.

 In 1995, Asness persuaded a few partners at Goldman to provide him with an initial US$10-million investment to employ the computer-driven models that his team had developed, to invest in the market.

 When the $10 million initial investment reached $100 million, Goldman opened the fund to the public—the Goldman Sachs Global Alpha Fund.
 Global Alpha, a systematic trading hedge fund was one of the earliest "quant vehicles" in the industry.
 The fund became known for high-frequency trading and furthered the careers of Asness and Mark Carhart.
 Asness and his team used complicated computerized trading models to first locate underpriced equities, bonds, currencies, and commodities and then use short selling to take advantage of upward or downward price momentum.
 The fund was designed to make money regardless of the direction the market was moving.
 The Wall Street Journal described Asness and Carhart as "gurus" who managed Global Alpha, a "big, secretive hedge fund"—the "Cadillac of a fleet of alternative investments" that had made millions for Goldman Sachs by 2006.
 By 2007, at its height, Global Alpha was "one of the biggest and best performing hedge funds in the world" with more than $12 billion assets under management (AUM).
-Global Alpha was shutdown in the fall of 2011.
+Global Alpha was shut down in the fall of 2011.
 The quant fund had declined significantly by mid-2008, and continued its decline to $1 billion AUM through 2011.